K L I K • H I E R • V O O R • N E D E R L A N D S > >

 After quite a few group meetings, worked out a broad, educational and promising school program (also collaborations with the libraries), where we could of course draw on previous Milena principle ideas of our own.

-Through the efforts of many bystanders, this mulberry tree is now a screened natural monument and on September 22, 2024, it officially became a memorial tree for the asbestos victims.
+Thanks to the efforts of many advocates, the black mulberry tree has been designated a protected natural monument.
+On September 22, 2024, it was officially dedicated as a memorial tree for the victims of asbestos.

 A project with Fred Adam with Geert Vermeire & Stefaan van Biesen.
 Location: chapel and congregation room.
 International artist project about connection in a more humane world - with educational section for school children from 10 years old.